GreenSpirit Annual Gathering 2021:

 A concert of music and songs in lament, honouring and celebration of this earth.
 Their live performances are a magical tapestry of ancient instruments, delicate soul-filled flute melodies, deep raw chants, strong earth songs and powerful tribal dance rhythms.
 They make most of the instruments with which they perform.
 Nigel carves flutes using woods that are indigenous to Dartmoor including oak, yew, birch, ash and thorn; Carolyn creates drums from the skins of red deer, reindeer, wild horse and salmon.

 This evening concert is free for those who book for the whole weekend.
-If you want to come for the evening concert only, more details will be sent out in due course.
+If you want to come for the evening concert only (8pm), tickets are £20 and payable on the door but as numbers are limited, please contact Hilary Norton ([email protected]) to book your tickets in advance.
+Details here

 NIGEL has produced a renowned and diverse collection of recordings over the last 35 years, mostly instrumental works that have come to define his unique approach to sacred sound.
 He works with piano, keyboards and sound recordings gathered from nature, as well as many ancient instruments including wooden, bone and clay flutes, traditional whistles and recorders, smallpipes, overtone flutes, drums and percussion.
 His most recent albums are the tender instrumental composition Flow and, with Carolyn, Nine Prayers North, songs inspired by wisdom and loss, resolution and return.